-See section 15.3
+See section 15.3 on the facing page

 This service allows to transfer the call control to an external server, for third party applications integration.
 Since this is a special feature that requires developer-level insights, please refer to a sales representative for further information.